ryuna-nagayama/ryuna-nagayama.github.io/_pages/en-us/cv.md

 nav: true
 nav_order: 2
 cv_pdf: rnagayama_cv_en.pdf # you can also use external links here
-description: updated Sep.
-29, 2025.
+description: updated Dec.
+12, 2025.
 Click the right icon for pdf version.
 toc:
   sidebar: left
 ---